TheShiya/yelp-review-summarizer/README.md

 #### *Comes with an asynchronous review scraper!*

-### Overview

 These tools help you to scrape and summarizes Yelp reviews for any business!
 Works best if there are at least a few hundred reviews.
-Note: this is a spin-off from an academic research project: https://github.com/TheShiya/text-summarization-project/

 ### Usage